Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 As you pray terrifying tendrils of plant matter grow from the ground, clutching at your enemies.
-Make an Agility attack against a creature of your choice within range.
+Make a special attack against Agility against a creature of your choice within range.
 If you hit, deal 1d4 + Presence primal damage and apply one stack of rooted.

 ### Wrath of the Nature - Miracle